paveltimofeev/screens.io/tasklist.md

 - Disable Animation option for scenario
 - [Feature] Support work with sites protected with Basic-Auth or ftp (user:pass); Creds should be stored encrypted, and shouldn't be passed to UI (to prevent leaks via hacked account)
 - Retry Policy for backend-db, backend-queue
-- AuthGuard to redirect unauthorized users to login page ASAP
 - [Costs] Backend: Remove all References and test Files on removing Scenarios or Viewports
 - [Costs] Backend: Remove test result Files and Report after remove history record
 - [Costs & Security] Backend: Remove all files and storage database after user Delete his account (TeamOwner account)